Python caches

 The fastest code is the code you don’t run

-I need to cache stuff in Python sometimes, and I would like it to be easy.
-For my (scientific computation) needs, ideally, I would like a cache that requires no server process, provides locking or otherwise safe access for multiprocess writes, stores big binary blobs of data, and has minimal installation requirements.
-If I can get all that at once, my life will be easy.
+I sometimes need to cache things in Python, and I’d like it to be easy.
+For my scientific computation needs, Ideally I’d have a cache that requires no server process, provides locking or otherwise safe multiprocess write access, stores large binary blobs and has minimal installation requirements.
+If I can get all that at once, my life will be much easier.

 1 DiskCache